-As you proceed along the trial you will be hugging the rocks for the first quarter-mile as you slog through the sand.
+As you proceed along the trail, you will be hugging the rocks for the first quarter-mile as you slog through the sand.

 The trail proceeds away from the rocks and into the flat desert.
-Along the way you will pass many Joshua Trees which get you up and close with the park’s famous sight.
+Along the way, you will pass many Joshua Trees, which get you up close with the park’s famous trees.

-At the .4 mile marker you can veer off the trail to see one of the three old cars you will see on the hike.
-These are a lot of fun to photograph as they juxtapose a modern feel to the stark desert.
+At the .4 mile marker, you can veer off the trail to see one of the three old cars you will see on the hike.
+These are a lot of fun to photograph as they add a modern feel to the stark desert.

 At .6 miles you will see an old windmill and the remains of what used to be a water pump and reservoir.

-The trial then proceeds into the old water-bed which you will be walking in until you reach the mill.
+The trail then proceeds into the old water-bed, which you will be walking in until you reach the mill.

-Along the way there are more abandoned cars in varying level of disrepair, they paint of picture of the modern history of this mine compared to some of the older ones in the park.
+Along the way, there are more abandoned cars in varying levels of disrepair.
+They paint a picture of the modern history of this mine compared to some of the older mines in the park.

 Wall Street Mill